- Published on

 Complexity of Attemp #2

-denotes work required to solve problem with n
+if T(n, n) denotes work required to solve problem with n rows and m columns:

 T(n, m) = T(n, m / 2) + θ(n)